iamGpower/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * A script that prints “Hello, World”, followed by a new line to the standard output.
 ## 1-confused_smiley
 * A script that displays a confused smiley "(Ôo)'.
+## 2-hellofile
+* Displaying the content of the /etc/passwd file.